eeelmer/BrowseTree/README.md

-# BrowseTree 0.3 - A Google Chrome extension
+# BrowseTree 0.6 - A Google Chrome extension

-Creates a Visual Tree Representation of a user's browsing activity.
+Creates a Visual Graph Representation of a user's browsing activity.

 ## Installation instructions
 The extension is not yet on the Chrome Webstore.<br>
 [Instructions](http://developer.chrome.com/extensions/getstarted.html#unpacked "Installation Instructions")

 ## Version Information
++ 0.6 - Switch Visualization to Force Layout.
+Add Information Window
 + 0.3 - Add dynamic sizing of visual tree area and static depth
 + 0.2 - Add d3.js and the tree representation of browsing activity
 + 0.1 - Display users browsing activity using ul's and li's